thoughtram/blog/_posts/2015-04-9-developing-a-tabs-component-in-angular-2.md

 This is a very rudimentary implementation of a tabs component.
 We can use that as a starting point to make it better over time.
 For example, we haven't done anything in terms of accessibility.
 It would also be nice if the component emits some custom events when a tab is activated.
 We'll cover working with events in Angular 2 in another article.

-You can find the running code in [this repository](https://github.com/thoughtram/angular-tabs).
+You can find the running code in [this plunk](http://plnkr.co/edit/1no1sjZ9Lkv4glsUFnnU?p=previews).

+## Bonus

+Angular 2 is so awesome that there is not just one way how to do things!

+We can take totally different approach how to implement our simple tabs ( which isn't so easily possible in Angular 1 ), leveraging special Angular 2 `@ContentChildren` property decorator with `QueryList` type and `AfterContentInit` life cycle interface.
+Those are more advanced concepts, which we will cover in future articles.

+If you're just curious how it looks like, you can find live demo in [this plunk](http://plnkr.co/edit/Y5VVAATuKJXhMz69SxfF?p=preview)

+Stay tuned!